HidalgoRides/intersect-documentation/models.md

 Your `Model` comes with helper methods to retrieve data from your database.
 Here are the method definitions you have access to:

+    // returns the count of all records based on *optional* QueryParameters object passed in. if QueryParameters are not passed in, the count will be based off all records that exist
+    Example::count(QueryParameters?);

     // returns array of all records based on *optional* QueryParameters object passed in. if null is passed in, returns array of all records
     Example::find(QueryParameters?);